rquinones93/rose-care/README.md

 ### Important: Make sure you've cloned the project & PostgreSQL Server is running before proceeding

 - [Windows - Using pgAdmin - Video Tutorial](https://youtu.be/EBw5E5DzAvE?t=185)
-  - Note: Create a new database called `gator_trade`.
+  - Note: Create a new database called `rose_care`.
 You should be finished by 5:00 in the video.
 - Mac & Linux - Open your Terminal, type the following commands.

   ```bash